DLinIoTedge/dltrainBook/Tool-Set/Power9cpu/cudaInstall.md

 		/var/log/cuda-installer.log

-# in Power 9 Machine
+# In Power 9 Machine

 CUDA C++ extends C++ by allowing the programmer to define C++ functions, called kernels, that, when called, are executed N times in parallel by N different CUDA threads,